kilgain/IAA-Pipeline/README.md

 # Step 9: Find Mass Features:

-  - Note: This step requires a text file which contains the names of all your files in the following format:
+  - Note1: This step requires a text file which contains the names of all your files in the following format:

   "x"